 A Challenge is the way that players can police other players in the game.
 Challenges can occur for any reason.
 Anything a player says or does in the game can be Challenged.
-This can include player behaviors that are not directly game rule related but are deemed inappropriate.
+This can include player behaviors that are not directly game rale related but are deemed inappropriate.
 There are two phases to a Challenge, Negotiation and Bidding.
-In the Negotiation phase, if players can reach an agreeable
+In the Negotiation phase, if players can reach an agreeable accord, play can continue virtually uninterrupted.
+Only if an accord cannot be reached does the Challenge proceed to a Bidding contest.

-A player normally uses challenges on another player's turn to oppose or suggest changes to what the other player is doing.
+A player normally uses challenges on another player's turn to oppose 01 suggest changes to what the other player is doing.